Standard imsets for undirected and chain graphical models: Standard imsets for general undirected graphs

-\begin{proof} Let $w$ be a cycle $a_1, \dots, a_n, a_{n+1} = a_1, n \ge 4$, of length more than or equal to 4 in $H'$.
-Firstly, consider the case that $w$ contains vertices of two different mp-subgraphs of $H$.
-Then $w$ contains two vertices of some clique minimal vertex separator of $H$ (hence in $H'$) which are not consecutive in $w$.
-Thus the cycle $w$ has a chord.
-We next consider the case $\bra{ a_1, \dots, a_n} \subseteq V$ for some mp-component $V \in \mathcal{V}_{H}$ in $H$.
+From these lemmas, we have the following result about the relation between mp-subgraphs and minimal triangulations of a graph. \begin{lem} For an undirected graph $H$, a graph $H'$ obtained by a minimal triangulation of each mp-subgraph is a minimal triangulation of $H$.
+Conversely, all minimal triangulations of $H$ are obtained in this way. \end{lem} \begin{pf} Let $w$ be a cycle $a_1, \dots, a_n, a_{n+1} = a_1, n \ge4$, of length more than or equal to 4 in $H'$.
+First, consider the case that $w$ is not contained in one mp-component.
+Let $V_i$ be the last mp-component in an ordering $V_1, \dots, V_m$ satisfying RIP such that $w$ intersects $V_i\setminus S_i$.
+Choose a vertex $x$ of $w$ such that $x \in V_i \setminus S_i$.
+Since no edge in $H'$ outside mp-components is added, two (distinct) branches of $w$ out of $x$ lead to distinct elements $y, z \in S_i$.
+Since $S_i$ is a clique, $y$ and $z$ are adjacent in $H$, which means that the cycle $w$ has a chord.
+We next consider the case $\{ a_1, \dots, a_n \} \subseteq V$ for some mp-component $V \in\mathcal{V}_{H}$ in $H$.
 Since $H'_{V}$ is decomposable, the cycle $w$ also has a chord in $H'$.
 Therefore $H'$ is decomposable.
-Moreover, from the definition of a minimal triangulation, removing one edge from the resulting graph makes it non-decomposable.
+Moreover, from an equivalent characterization of a minimal triangulation, it follows that $H'$ is minimal since removing one edge from $H'$ makes it non-decomposable.
 Thus the first statement is proved.